594422814/TransformerTrack/pytracking/README.md

 ## Trackers
  The toolkit contains the implementation of the following trackers.

-### DiMP
+### TrDiMP and TrSiam
-The official implementation for the DiMP tracker ([paper](https://arxiv.org/abs/1904.07220)) and PrDiMP tracker ([paper](https://arxiv.org/abs/2003.12565)).
+The official implementation for the TrDiMP tracker and TrSiam tracker.
-The tracker implementation file can be found at [tracker.dimp](tracker/dimp).
+The tracker implementation file can be found at [tracker.trdimp](tracker/trdimp).

 ##### Parameter Files
-Four parameter settings are provided.
-These can be used to reproduce the results or as a starting point for your exploration.
+Illustrations of the parameter settings.
-* **[dimp18](parameter/dimp/dimp18.py)**: The default parameter setting with ResNet-18 backbone which was used to produce all DiMP-18 results in the paper, except on VOT.
+* **[trdimp](parameter/trdimp/trdimp.py)**: The default parameter setting with ResNet-50 backbone which was used to produce TrDiMP results in the paper, except on VOT and LaSOT.
-* **[dimp18_vot](parameter/dimp/dimp18_vot.py)**: The parameters settings used to generate the DiMP-18 VOT2018 results in the paper.
-* **[dimp50](parameter/dimp/dimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all DiMP-50 results in the paper, except on VOT.
+* **[trsiam](parameter/trdimp/trsiam.py)**: The default parameter setting with ResNet-50 backbone which was used to produce TrSiam results in the paper, except on VOT and LaSOT.
-* **[dimp50_vot](parameter/dimp/dimp50_vot.py)**: The parameters settings used to generate the DiMP-50 VOT2018 results in the paper.
+* **[trdimp_vot](parameter/trdimp/trdimp_vot.py)**: The parameters settings used to generate the TrDiMP VOT2018 results in the paper.
-* **[prdimp18](parameter/dimp/prdimp18.py)**: The default parameter setting with ResNet-18 backbone which was used to produce all PrDiMP-18 results in the paper, except on VOT.
-* **[prdimp50](parameter/dimp/prdimp50.py)**: The default parameter setting with ResNet-50 backbone which was used to produce all PrDiMP-50 results in the paper, except on VOT.
+* **[trdimp_lasot](parameter/trdimp/trdimp_lasot.py)**: The parameters settings used to generate the TrDiMP LaSOT results in the paper.
-* **[super_dimp](parameter/dimp/super_dimp.py)**: Combines the bounding-box regressor of PrDiMP with the standard DiMP classifier and better training and inference settings.

 The difference between the VOT and the non-VOT settings stems from the fact that the VOT protocol measures robustness in a very different manner compared to other benchmarks.
 In most benchmarks, it is highly important to be able to robustly *redetect* the target after e.g. an occlusion or brief target loss.
 On the other hand, in VOT the tracker is reset if the prediction does not overlap with the target on a *single* frame.
 This is then counted as a tracking failure.
 The capability of recovering after target loss is meaningless in this setting.
 The ```dimp18_vot``` and ```dimp50_vot``` settings thus focuses on avoiding target loss in the first place, while sacrificing re-detection ability.

+In the long-term tracking benchmark LaSOT, due to the occlusion and out-of-view, we observe that updating the transformer memory will degrade the performance.
+In the ```trdimp_lasot``` and ```trsiam_lasot``` settings, we do not update the transformer.

 ### ATOM
 The official implementation for the ATOM tracker ([paper](https://arxiv.org/abs/1811.07628)).